jasonjgardner/mcrtx-shader-template/README.md

 Once all requirements are satisfied, place compiler executables into the root folder of this repository, then open a command prompt and run `lazurite build project/ -o ./` which will compile all shaders and output material.bin files in the current directory.
 See lazurite [documentation](https://veka0.github.io/lazurite/) for additional customization options.

+## Example Implementation

+Shader code that comes with this repository implements basic rendering logic that produces vanilla-like visuals.

+Included features:

+- Vanilla-inspired shading
+- Accurate vanilla material implementation (`MaterialVanilla()`), which was created to reflect vanilla material logic for terrain and entities as accurately as possible
+- Point lights
+- PBR textures
+- Fixes for some common RTX bugs (banner UVs, door/cloud vertex shading, darkening of certain items)
+- Upscaling support (DLSS, etc)
+- Complete resource signature of MCRTX pipeline (see `RTXStub/Include/Generated/`)
+- Root constants in every pass
+- Entity skinning implementation

+The following render passes are part of the example implementation:

+- `PreBlasSkinning` - necessary pass to animate geometry of actors and entities as well as to create their motion vectors.
+- `PrimaryCheckerboardRayGenInline` - main ray tracing shader logic.
+- `CopyToFinal` - transfers upscaled image to final output buffer.

 ## Pipeline Overview

 ### RTXStub